mozilla/fix-stacks/README.md

 Lines that do not match the special stack frame format are passed through unchanged.

-Because the stack frames produced by `MozFormatCodeAddress()` refer to build files (such as libxul), `fix-stacks` must run on the same machine that produced the stack frames and the build files.
+By default, `fix-stacks` uses native debug info present in binary files.
+In this case, because the stack frames produced by `MozFormatCodeAddress()` refer to build files (such as libxul), `fix-stacks` must run on the same machine that produced the stack frames and the build files.
 Furthermore, the build files must not have changed since the stack frames were produced.
 Otherwise, source locations in the output may be missing or incorrect.

+Alternatively, you can use the `-b` option to tell `fix-stacks` to read Breakpad symbol files, as packaged by Firefox.
+In this case, the processed output will contain square brackets instead of parentheses, to make it detectable from the output that breakpad symbols were used.

 `fix-stacks` works on Linux, Windows, and Mac.